kubrabicak/full-stack-project/README.md

 2. **Role-based Access Control**: Add user roles to restrict certain operations.
 3. **Unit Testing**: Increase test coverage for services and components.
 4. **Reusable Forms**: The "Add User" and "Update User" forms currently share a lot of similarities in structure and behavior.
 To improve maintainability, we can refactor both forms into a single shared HTML template.
+5. **Error Handling**: Improve error responses by using more error codes and messages for different scenarios from the backend.